-Duke Medicine in your community
+Duke Health in your community

 Duke offers every level of health service, from prevention and primary care to the most sophisticated specialty services, at locations throughout central North Carolina and beyond.